-Proper charging of all valve regulated lead acid (VRLA) batteries requires temperature compensation of the charge voltage - the higher the ambient temperature the lower the charge voltage.
+Proper charging of all Valve Regulated Lead Acid (VRLA) batteries requires temperature compensation of the charge voltage - the higher the ambient temperature the lower the charge voltage.
 This is particularly true in float applications in which the batteries can stay on trickle charge for weeks or months at a time.

-The temperature compensation graphs for ODYSSEY[®] batteries in float and cyclic applications is shown for ambient (battery) temperatures ranging from -40°C (°F) to 80°C (176°F).
-The compensation coefficient is approximately +/-24mV per 12V battery per °C variation from 25°C (77°F).
+The temperature compensation graphs for ODYSSEY batteries in float and cyclic applications are shown for ambient (battery) temperatures ranging from -40°F (-40°C) to 176°F (80°C).
+The compensation coefficient is approximately

++/-24mV per 12V battery per °C variation from 77°F (25°C).
 Since the charge voltage and ambient (battery) temperature are inversely related, the voltage must be reduced as the temperature rises; conversely, the charge voltage must be increased when the temperature drops.